albgei/gamedevs/SRS.md

 and allies aswell as various main- and sidequests.
 * Quest System:
 Tracks the progress of the quest progression and auto-generates repeatables.
 * Storing Data:
-User data for accounts and possibly profiles must be stored.
-In addition, the game session must be stored as a data set containing form content and possible contact data.
+The game session must be stored as a data set containing form content and possible contact data.
 Data storage will form the basis of visualization, account systems and search functions.
-* Progression System:
-According to your level ingame, the enemys will get stronger and harder to beat.
-This way it can be ensured that the start will not be too hard and you dont just steamroll the endgame.
-* Character Development System:
-During the game the player will be able to level up and improve their characters abilitys and statistics.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |